MacBook Air Dual Monitor Setup – Getting Started

 Does This Setup Support Vertical Orientation?

-You can go through any of the online Apple forums, but you won’t find any workarounds that enable you to set up your external monitors in portrait orientation as of yet.
+You can go through any of the online Apple forums, but you won’t find any workarounds that enable you to set up your external monitors in portrait orientation.

 Troubleshooting Compatibility Issues After Mac OS Update